top of page

 • Master of Arts in Clinical Mental Health Counseling at Southern

-New Hampshire University (in progress)
+New Hampshire University

 • Bachelor of Arts in Psychology from University of South Florida

-Sara sees clients of all ages
+Sara sees clients 18 and above

 Specializations: